MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sap-bw/message-setup-and-connect.md

 You'll need an SAP account to sign in to the website and download the drivers.
 If you're unsure, contact the SAP administrator in your organization.

-To use the SAP BW Message Server connector in Power BI Desktop or Power Query Online, you must install the SAP .NET Connector 3.0.
+To use the SAP BW Message Server connector in Power BI Desktop or Power Query Online, you must install the SAP .NET Connector 3.0 or 3.1.
 Access to the download requires a valid S-user.
-Contact your SAP Basis team to get the SAP .NET Connector 3.0.
+Contact your SAP Basis team to get the SAP .NET Connector 3.0 or 3.1.
 You can download the [SAP .NET Connector 3.0](https://support.sap.com/en/product/connectors/msnet.html) from SAP.
 The connector comes in 32-bit and 64-bit versions.
 Choose the version that matches your Power BI Desktop installation.
 For Power Query Online, choose the 64-bit version.
 Currently, the website lists two versions for .NET 4.0 framework:

 * SAP Connector for Microsoft .NET 3.0.23.0 for Windows 32 bit (x86) as a zip file (6,928 KB), May 28, 2020
 * SAP Connector for Microsoft .NET 3.0.23.0 for Windows 64 bit (x64) as a zip file (7,225 KB), May 28, 2020